Dates

 will be one communal fridge on site for storing your food and drinks.

-The fridge however is limited in space, so we suggest you bring only what
+The fridge, however, is limited in space, so we suggest you bring only

-All water at the camp is rain water.
-If you do not wish to drink rain
+All water at the camp is rain water and is safe to drink.
+However, if you do not wish to drink rain

 Workshops